Second Female NYPD Cop Receives Large Settlement In Sexual Harassment Case

 In regards to the $175,000 settlement won by Ms. Alexander, her attorney indicated that she is pleased to have resolved the matter and hopes that her case will serve to assist the New York City Police Department and the City of New York in taking corrective measures on how they investigate, respond to, and remedy police officer complaints of sexual harassment, discrimination and retaliation at the workplace so that other police officers are not subjected to the same.”

-New York City Sexual Harassment Lawyers Serving Employees Rights in NY, NJ and PA
+New York City Sexual Harassment Lawyers Serving Employees Rights in NY, NJ, PA and FL

 Whether you work for a police department or somewhere else, if you believe you have been the victim of NYC workplace sexual harassment or discrimination, our team of New York City sexual harassment lawyers strongly urge you to reach out to our law firm for a free consultation.
 You have every right under the law.
 You do not need to accept working in a hostile job environment.